Funeral held for second Colorado victim; judge cracks down on leaks

 Formal charges against the suspect, who dyed his hair bright orange and was said by authorities to have referred to himself as the Joker -- Batman's comic book archenemy -- are expected to be filed on Monday.

-Holmes was arrested moments after the shooting early Friday morning behind the theatre, and was ordered at his initial court hearing on Monday to remain held without bail.
+Holmes was arrested moments after the shooting early Friday morning behind the theater, and was ordered at his initial court hearing on Monday to remain held without bail.

-Many of the mourners wore pink "Hello Kitty" ribbons pinned to their clothing in remembrance of the popular cartoon and merchandising character that was a favourite of Medek's.
+Many of the mourners wore pink "Hello Kitty" ribbons pinned to their clothing in remembrance of the popular cartoon and merchandising character that was a favorite of Medek's.

 At the conclusion of the service, the casket topped with white carnations and pink roses was wheeled out to the front entrance of the church, where family members gathered to greet the coffin.
 Many wept, crying, "We love you Micayla."